Zelda in Peaky Blinders: who she is and why she matters now

-Among the narrative additions in Peaky Blinders: The Immortal Man, one character in particular appears almost like an apparition from the past.
+Among the narrative additions in Peaky Blinders: The Immortal Man, the twins are the one character in particular who appears almost like an apparition from the past.
 Played by Rebecca Ferguson, she is connected to the Romani world that has always hovered around Tommy Shelby’s story but was rarely explored in depth throughout the series.
 Her name is Kaulo Chirklo, and her presence opens a new layer of the Shelby family mythology by revealing a figure who had until now only been hinted at: Zelda, the Romani woman who had a child with Tommy before the First World War.

 The distinction between Kaulo and Zelda is essential to understanding this part of the narrative.
 Kaulo is the character who appears in the present timeline.
 Zelda belongs to the past.
 The two are sisters and come from the same itinerant Romani community that has existed on the margins of the series’ social world since the first season.
 It was within that environment that Tommy had a relationship with Zelda while he was still very young, before leaving for war in 1914.